jasmina-dzurlic/Kassemble/proposal.md

 <output_dir>/contigs.fastq contains resulting contigs <br />
 <output_dir>/assembly_graph.gfa contains assembly graph of contigs

-For example, below is an example of `contigs.fastq` as a `assembly_graph.gfa` for E. coli produced by SPAdes.
+For example, below is an example of `contigs.fastq` as a `assembly_graph.gfa` for E. coli produced by SPAdes of SOAPdenovo2.

 <img src="SPAdes_ecoli_graph.png" width="400">